leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 An agent MAY restart ICE processing for an existing data stream [RFC8445].

 The rules governing the ICE restart imply that setting the connection address in the "c=" line to 0.0.0.0 (for IPv4)/ :: (for IPv6) will cause an ICE restart.
-Consequently, ICE implementations MUST NOT utilize this mechanism for call hold, and instead MUST use a=inactive and a=sendonly as described in [RFC3264].
+Consequently, ICE implementations MUST NOT utilize this mechanism for call hold, and instead MUST use "a=inactive" and "a=sendonly" as described in [RFC3264].

 To restart ICE, an agent MUST change both the ice-pwd and the ice-ufrag for the data stream in an offer.
 However, it is permissible to use a session-level attribute in one offer, but to provide the same ice-pwd or ice-ufrag as a media-level attribute in a subsequent offer.
 This MUST NOT be considered as ICE restart.